 Lyrebirds

-This is without a doubt the most breathtaking bird around!
-The “mimic bird” can mimic a large number of sounds—other birds, car alarms, camera shutters, etc.
+This is, without a doubt, the most breathtaking bird around!
+This “mimic bird” can mimic a large number of sounds—other birds, car alarms, camera shutters, etc.

-The best way to discover its prowess is to watch this video, it’s just amazing.
+The best way to discover its prowess is to watch this amazing video:

 Where to see lyrebirds